This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 - What schema is used to create the tables?

-- created based on the entities defined
+- Tables are created automatically based on the entity definitions.

 - Where are the tables created?